rackerlabs/docs-style-guide/style-guide/terminology/alphabetical-terms.rst

        *automatic* or *automatically* instead.

-       Don't use *auto* as an abbreviation for *automatic* or *automatically*, unless you're referring to a label on a UI.
+       Don't use *auto* as an abbreviation for *automatic* or *automatically*, unless you are referring to a label on a UI.

        If you have a question about a particular word, look it up in a dictionary.